 Depending on the layout of your space, several lab benches can be joined together to create a bigger workspace when needed as well.
 In this case, you may want to consider casters for easier movement.
 You can read more about what to look for in casters in our article, Avoid These 5 Mistakes When Designing Your Portable Lab Bench.

 Computer lab benches can come in a variety of sizes, often available in lengths that range from 36 to 96 inches and depths that range from 24 to 36 inches.

-When determining which size is the best for your space, consider what types of computers may be used on the workbench (laptop versus desktop).
-If you’re using the space to manufacture computers or other electrical equipment, keep in mind how much space you need for tools and other accessories.
+When determining which size of computer work bench is the best for your space, consider what types of computers may be used on the workbench (laptop versus desktop).
+If you’re using the space to manufacture computers or other electrical equipment, keep in mind how much space you need for work items like tools and other accessories.